Choose another writer in this calendar: by name: by birthday from the calendar.

 by her Brisbane publisher, Jacaranda Press, in the early 1960s, when

-Brotherhoods, not ostracism, / Black advance, not white ascendance: /
+Brotherhood, not ostracism, / Black advance, not white ascendance: /

-a new achievement."
-"I am born of the conquerors, you of the persecuted," Wright said in 'Two Dreamtimes' (1973).
-Preoccupations in Australian Poetry (1965) was Wright's pioneering effort to reread such early Australian poets as Charles Harpur, Adam Lindsay Gordon, and Henry Kendall.
-When I was a child I saw Wright received several awards, including the Grace Leven Prize (1950), the Australia-Britannica Award (1964), the Robert Frost Memorial Award (1977), the Australian World Prize (1984), the Queen's Medal for Poetry (1992).
+Make us equals, not dependents."
+(Oodgeroo Noonuccal in 'Aboriginal Charter of Rights,' My People: A Kath Walker Collection, Milton, Queensland: Jacaranda, 1970, p.
+36) Preoccupations in Australian Poetry (1965) was Wright's pioneering effort to reread such early Australian poets as Charles Harpur, Adam Lindsay Gordon, and Henry Kendall.
+Wright received several awards, including the Grace Leven Prize (1950), the Australia-Britannica Award (1964), the Robert Frost Memorial Award (1977), the Australian World Prize (1984), the Queen's Medal for Poetry (1992).
 She had honorary degrees from several universities.
 In 1973-74 she was a member of the Australia Council.
-For further reading: Claiming Space for Australian Women's Writing, edited by Devaleena Das, Sanjukta Dasgupta (2017); The Unknown Judith Wright by Georgina Arnott (2016); My Blood's Country: A Journey Through the Landscape that Inspired Judith Wright's Poetry by Fiona Capp (2010); 'Singing up Country in the Poetry of Judith Wright and Pablo Neruda' by S. Cooke, in Australian Literary Studies, Vol. 23, Numb.
-4 (2008); 'Two Dreamtimes: Representation of Indigeneity in the Work of Australian Poet Judith Wright and Canadian Artist Emily Carr', in Kunapipi, Volume 26, Issue 2 (2004); South of My Days: A Biography of Judith Wright by Veronica Brady (1998); Bridgings by R. Lucas and L. McCredden (1996); Judith Wright by Jennifer Strauss (1995); Flame and Shadow by Shirley Walker (1991); The Poetry of Judith Wright by S. Walker (1980); Critical Essays on Judith Wright, ed. by A.K.
+For further reading: The Cambridge History of Australian Poetry, edited by Ann Vickery and Philip Mead (2026); 'High Delicate Outline: The Poetry of Judith Wright' by Nicholas Birns, in The Cambridge Companion to Australian Poetry, edited by Ann Vickery (2024); Claiming Space for Australian Women's Writing, edited by Devaleena Das, Sanjukta Dasgupta (2017); The Unknown Judith Wright by Georgina Arnott (2016); My Blood's Country: A Journey Through the Landscape that Inspired Judith Wright's Poetry by Fiona Capp (2010); 'Singing up Country in the Poetry of Judith Wright and Pablo Neruda' by S. Cooke, in Australian Literary Studies, Vol. 23, Numb.
+4 (2008); 'Two Dreamtimes: Representation of Indigeneity in the Work of Australian Poet Judith Wright and Canadian Artist Emily Carr', in Kunapipi, Volume 26, Issue 2 (2004); South of My Days: A Biography of Judith Wright by Veronica Brady (1998); Bridgings: Readings in Australian Women's Poetry by Rose Lucas and Lyn McCredden (1996); Judith Wright by Jennifer Strauss (1995); Flame and Shadow: A Study of Judith Wright's Poetry by Shirley Walker (1991); The Poetry of Judith Wright by Shirley Walker (1980); Critical Essays on Judith Wright, ed. by A.K.
 Thomson (1968) Selected works:

 |